oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 lexical values, then its information content is no greater than the smallest of those values.

-Other quality metrics (completeness, sharability, structure, extensibility, etc.) are discussed in later sections.
+Additional quality metrics (completeness, sharability, structure, extensibility, etc.) are discussed in [Section 3](#3-creating-information-models-with-jadn).

 ## 1.2 Terminology